axme100/blog/content/post/2019-01-30-getting-in-to-a-postgraduate-programs-at-the-unam.md

 The major difference between CV’s in the US and Mexico is that CVs in Mexico usually require you to say whether or not you are married.
 I have provided a template (.docx) that you can use to fill out your CV in Spanish in Microsoft Word.
 It contains some advice about language use written in Microsoft word comments.

 # Scholarships
 Even as a foreigner, you are guaranteed a scholarship by CONACYT (as long as your program is recognized.
-I think it is around 8,000 - 12,000 pesos a month.
-Keep in mind that you do not begin the application for this scholarship until the beginning of your first semester.
+It is around 8,000 - 12,000 pesos a month.
+Keep in mind that you do not begin the application for this scholarship until the beginning of your first semester so you will have to be prepared for this financially.
 And it may take a while to receive your first payment, hence the following meme:

 However, once you do receive your first scholarship, I have heard that the payments come in consistently (month per month) I’m pretty sure you get paid in the summer as well.
 You must maintain a GPA of 8/10 in order to apply:

-If you have an American passport, you can also apply to the Fulbright García-Robles Graduate Degree Program. <Insert link> which provides in country support, including orientations, cultural outings, and a community of other American researchers in-country.
+If you have an American passport, you can also apply to the <a href="http://www.comexus.org.mx/graduate_degree_program.php" target=blank>Fulbright García-Robles Graduate Degree Program</a> which provides in country support, including orientations, cultural outings, and a community of other American researchers in-country.
 Also, the stipend is a bit higher.

 # Security
 I have noticed that many Americans perceive Mexico as much more dangerous than it actually is.
 I would often get comments from friends and family: “Aren’t you worried about getting kidnapped?”
 “What about the cartels?”.
 While violence and insecurity is a concern in Mexico, it’s not the case that everywhere you go is dangerous and to a large extent, violence is contained to specific regions and certain states (and even zones within cities).
 Your security also depends on your ‘street smarts’ (for example knowing how to prevent pickpocketing and knowing where not to go).
 MEXICO IS A PERFECTLY SAFE PLACE TO STUDY.